Mikhail Gorbachev: German reunification and the Gulf War

 In January 1990, Gorbachev privately agreed to permit East German reunification with West Germany, but rejected the idea that a unified Germany could retain West Germany's NATO membership.
 His compromise that Germany might retain both NATO and Warsaw Pact memberships did not attract support.
 On 9 February 1990 in a phone conversation with James Baker, then the US secretary of state, he said that "a broadening of the NATO zone is not acceptable" to which Baker agreed.
-Scholars are puzzled why Gorbachev never pursued a written pledge.
 In May 1990, he visited the US for talks with President Bush; there, he agreed that an independent Germany would have the right to choose its international alliances.
 Ultimately he acquiesced to the reunification on the condition that NATO troops not be posted to the territory of Eastern Germany.
 There remains some confusion over whether US secretary of state James Baker led Gorbachev to believe that NATO would not expand into other countries in Eastern Europe.
 There was no oral or written US promise that explicitly said so.
 Gorbachev stated that he was only made such a promise regarding East Germany and that it was kept.
 In July, Kohl visited Moscow and Gorbachev informed him that the Soviets would not oppose a reunified Germany's being part of NATO.
 Domestically, Gorbachev's critics accused him of betraying the national interest; more broadly, they were angry that Gorbachev had allowed the Eastern Bloc to move away from direct Soviet influence.

 In September 1990, Gorbachev met repeatedly with US president George H. W. Bush at the Helsinki Summit.